 This truth struck a chord.
 The springtime of love, while authentic, is not sustainable.
-And when the veneer wears off, we’re left naked and exposed.
-Love the compulsive idiosyncrasies, the annoying habits, the abrasive characteristics?
+When the veneer wears off, we’re left naked and exposed.
+Love the compulsive idiosyncrasies?
+The annoying habits, the abrasive characteristics?
 The graying hair and sagging skin, the morning breath, bed head, and restless legs, the flatulence and cellulite and soft bellies?
 Love these things, too?
 Yes.
 Especially these.

-For nearly 25 years, he’s lived his love with daily gifts, making coffee in the morning, brushing the small of my back as he walks past, letting me sleep in on Sundays, surprising me with my favorite wine.
+For nearly twenty-five years, he’s lived his love with daily gestures; making coffee in the morning, brushing the small of my back as he walks past, letting me sleep in on Sundays, surprising me with my favorite wine.
 He also replaces my brakes, manages the taxes, and does the laundry.
 He senses my moods and makes me laugh.
-He cooks for me.
+He cooks delicious food for me.

 Yet, of all his gifts, the most profoundly affirming is his desire for my happiness.
-He listens to me and acknowledges my dreams.
-He helps me to realize them, even if they’ve evolved over the years.
+My partner listens to me and acknowledges my dreams.
+Then, he helps me to realize them.
 Genuinely supportive with no strings attached, he wants for me what I want for myself and that is the best gift I could ask for.

 This year we spent Christmas at our little cabin in the woods.
-Out the front window is a pastoral view of the meadow sloping downhill to a pond.
-At the water’s edge sits a gazebo Steven constructed for me in which to write.
-Christmas morning, amidst piles of discarded wrapping paper, I open my last present, a homemade gift certificate entitled “Writer’s Retreat.”
-I glance from his eyes to the window then back to a photo of the gazebo.
-Beneath it is printed, “You seldom have the opportunity to enjoy time for you, for writing, for breathing, and I want to help.
-Please take a weekend for yourself, at the farm.
-I’ll take care of the kids, plan your food, buy your groceries, and pack your car to send you on your way.
-Merry Christmas, honey.
-I love you.”
+Out the front window is a pastoral view of a meadow sloping downhill to a pond.
+At the water’s edge sits a cedar gazebo Steven constructed just for me, a place in nature for me to write.
+Christmas morning, amidst piles of discarded wrapping paper, I opened my last present, a homemade gift certificate entitled “Writer’s Retreat” featuring a photo of the meadow and gazebo.

-Through my tears I look at my beloved and see the map of our lives written on his face.
-The gift he gives carries the depth of his devotion and the balm of his forgiveness, given freely–to all of me, even the parts that aren’t so lovable.
-I feel seen and known and loved by this man, and that is the greatest gift of all.
+Through my tears I look up at my beloved and see, written on his face, the map of our lives.
+His gifts carry the depth of his love for me, love for even the parts of me that aren’t so lovable.
+I am seen and known by this man, and still, he truly loves me.
+And that is the greatest gift of all.